A Tutorial for Increasing Productivity

 - Remind yourself of tasks with timers, alarms, and/or a tickler system.

 - Manage your focus.
-Be aware of the Pareto Principle, and maximize your use of available free time. (more on focus below)
+Be aware of the Pareto Principle, and maximize your use of available free time. (more on focus above)

 - Manage your energy.
 Take breaks in a rhythm that works for you: the Pomodoro technique has short breaks after 25 minutes, the 90/20 rule advocated by Tony Schwartz is based on Ultradian rhythms, or Peter Bregman’s 18 minutes with a short break each hour during the workday.